-U.S. Department of Transportation

-Federal Motor Carrier Safety Administration
+U.S. Department of Transportation Federal Motor Carrier Safety Administration www.fmcsa.dot.gov

-Part 395 - Hours of Service for Motor Carriers of Passengers
+Part 395: Hours of Service for Motor Carriers of Passengers

-General - Part 395
+General-Part 395

-The hours-of-service rules for drivers of passenger-carrying commercial motor vehicles (CMVs) are different from the rules for property-carrying CMVs.
-Note that Non-business Private Motor Carriers of Passengers are not subject to the record keeping requirements of this part, such as maintaining a logbook or record of duty status.
+The hours-of-service rules for drivers of passengercarrying commercial motor vehicles (CMVs) are different from the rules for property-carrying CMVs.
+Note that Non-Business Private Motor Carriers of Passengers are not subject to the record keeping requirements of these rules, such as maintaining a record of duty status or using an electronic logging device.

-Maximum Driving Time for Passenger - Carrying Vehicles - § 395.5
+Maximum Driving Time for Passenger-Carrying Vehicles-§ 395.5